Order Matters: Generating Progressive Explanations for Planning Tasks in Human-Robot Teaming: Evaluation

 To improve the quality of the responses, we set the criteria that the worker's HIT acceptance rate must be greater than $99\%$ and has been granted MTurk Masters.
 In the training phase, we created the surveys using Qualtrics and recruited $35$ human subjects on MTurk, out of which $21$ responses were used.
 For testing, we have recruited $163$ human subjects out of which $87$ responses were used. $58$ of our subjects were male and $29$ were female.
 The average of age of our subjects was $38.17$ with a standard deviation of $11.13$.
 For domain dependent features, we chose $4$ features related to relative position of the contingency being explained with respect to the contingencies that have already been explained.
 We refer to these features as $x_{min}$, $x_{max}$, $y_{max}$, and $y_{min}$.
 Table \ref{tab:weight} shows the normalized weights $\Theta$ for each feature after learning via IRL as explained in Sec. \ref{sec:irl}.

-As Table \ref{tab:weight} shows, both domain dependent and domain independent features play an important role in generating the explanations, which is expected.
-Interestingly, the action distance, as a domain independent feature obtained the maximum weight.
-This shows that the domain independent features have a significant influence on the order of the explanation being made by humans in our domain.
+Interestingly, the action distance and Levenshtein distance maintained high weights, which was aligned with our prior results and further validated H2.
+Simultaneously, however, the weight for the plan cost distance dropped significantly.
+We attributed this ``anomaly'' to the simple cost structure in the escape-room domain since the increasing of plan cost does not necessarily increase the cognitive effort there.

-The results for testing are presented in Fig. \ref{fig:tlx}.
+The subjective results for testing are presented in Fig. \ref{fig:tlx}.
 We can see that our method (PEG) performs better than the baselines for all NASA TLX metrics, a statistically significant difference was observed between PEG and other methods for a weighted sum of TLX metrics, as shown in Table \ref{tab:subjective}.
-Objective metrics further confirmed that our method improved task performance as presented in Table \ref{tab:accuracy} which represents the percentage in which the human subject came up with the correct plan after the respective explanations.
-This result verifies H2.
+Objective metrics further confirmed that our method improved task performance as presented in Table \ref{tab:accuracy} which represents the percentage in which the participants came up with the correct plan after the respective explanations.
+This result verifies H3.